aptos-labs/aptos-core/developer-docs-site/docs/concepts/coin-and-token/aptos-token.md

 ### Storing customized token properties on-chain

-In addition to the standard token attributes, the Aptos token standard provides the [`default_properties`](https://github.com/aptos-labs/aptos-core/blob/e62fd09cb1c916d857fa655b3f174991ef8698b3/aptos-move/framework/aptos-token/sources/token.move#L98) field, a key-value store with the type information to store customized properties on-chain.
-Use this field to customize the token properties and store them on-chain.
-These properties can be directly read and written by other smart contracts.
+The Aptos token standard provides an easy way to store properties on-chain.
+You can define your own properties based on your application.
+Each token can also have its own property values.
+These properties can be directly read and written by smart contracts.

+#### Default properties

+You can add your properties to [`default_properties`](https://github.com/aptos-labs/aptos-core/blob/e62fd09cb1c916d857fa655b3f174991ef8698b3/aptos-move/framework/aptos-token/sources/token.move#L98) in the TokenData.
+The properties defined here are shared by all tokens by default.

+The `default_properties` field is a key-value store with type information.
+It leverages the PropertyMap module which contain functions for serializing and deserializing different primitive types to the property value.

+#### Token properties

+You can also use the `token_properties` defined in the token itself for customization on-chain.
+You can create customized values for a property of this  specific token, thereby allowing a token to have a different property value from its default.

 ### Evolving from fungible token to NFT